contiki-os/contiki/platform/srf06-cc26xx/README.md

 * TI's CC26xxware sources.
 The correct version will be installed automatically as a submodule when you clone Contiki.
+* TI's CC13xxware sources.
+The correct version will be installed automatically as a submodule when you clone Contiki.
 * Software to program the nodes.
 Use TI's SmartRF Flash Programmer
 * A toolchain to build firmware: The port has been developed and tested with GNU Tools for ARM Embedded Processors <https://launchpad.net/gcc-arm-embedded>.